 After you have it seasoned, seal up the tin foil oven that you created.

-The big reason that I am only using salt and pepper is that you don’t want to overpower the delicate flavor of haddock.
+The big reason that I am only using salt and pepper is that you don’t want to overpower the delicate flavor of white fish haddock.

 Make sure that the foil has no seams on the bottom or sides.
 You don’t want the butter and seasoning to come out while it’s cooking.